gr2m/frontend-test-setup/README.md

       <td>
         <strong>server.cwd</strong><br><br>

-        path from where to server static assets
+        path from where to server static assets.
+If <code>server.cmd</code> is set, it runs the command in the given path (relative to repository’s root)
       </td>
       <td><code>'.'</code></td>
     </tr>